IsmaInfiniteCloud/jenkins-installation-ubuntu/README.md

 # jenkins-installation-ubuntu
 A step-by-step guide to installing Jenkins on an Ubuntu server.
 This documentation covers the process from setting up Java to accessing and unlocking the Jenkins web interface.

-Jenkins Installation Guide for Ubuntu
-A step-by-step guide to installing Jenkins on an Ubuntu server.
-This documentation covers the process from setting up Java to accessing and unlocking the Jenkins web interface.

-Step 1: Update Package Lists
+# Step 1: Update Package Lists
 First, it's always good practice to update the package lists to ensure you have the latest information about available packages.
 Open your terminal and run: